 Mr Carney paints a rosier future for the UK economy in 2018 with downside risks including global international trade war.
 UK interest rates more likely to rise later this year and this should boost value of the UK pound.

+Top business leaders journalists and risk management experts analyse and assess the risks to businesses.
 Keep up to date with latest business stories.
 Read the latest news and watch coverage on company news.
 View images videos and more on business news on BusinessRiskTV.

 The corporate risks behind the latest news headlines put under the spotlight to identify the lessons business leaders need to learn to protect their own business.
 Grow faster with less uncertainty about risks on horizon or here right now.